littlehorse-enterprises/lh-examples/README.md

   * _HTTP POST Task Workers,_ which are used to make requests to existing HTTP endpoints within a task.
 * [**Agentic Customer Support**](./demos/ai-customer-support-call-actions/): models a customer support workflow in which an LLM agentically takes action by running a choice of multiple other workflows in LittleHorse.

-### Archives

-The [archive](./archive/) folder contains older demo's that are no longer maintained but were interesting enough to keep for posterity.